aws-samples/shopfloor-connectivity/docs/targets/nats.md

 ---
 ### ConnectRetries
-Maximum number of retries connecting to the server.
+The maximum number of connection attempts to make when trying to establish a connection with the NATS server.

 **Type**: Integer